 With smartphones in our hands, we are all able to keep in touch through video chat with friends and family.
 And with the power of virtual technology, you’d be surprised by how well-connected with the rest of the world we are.

 From Machu Picchu and the Pyramids of Giza to the British Museum and the Palace of Versailles - museums, galleries and travel icons all over the world are popping up to reveal they've launched internet-based tours.

 Not only can you ‘walk’ through these places, audio tours and options for in-depth exploration means you can learn a lot about the world, too.
 All while sitting on the sofa with a cup of tea.

-Although she warned there may be delays, prime minister of New Zealand, Jacinda Ardern, has reassured people that the Tooth Fairy and Easter Bunny are essential workers.
+Although she warned there may be delays as they make their way around the globe, New Zealand Prime Minister Jacinda Ardern has reassured the world's children that the Tooth Fairy and Easter Bunny are considered 'essential workers' during the pandemic.

 Just because you can’t travel right now, that doesn’t mean you can’t plan your next trip.
 Far from it!